frewsxcv/organize.fyi/README.md

 - [Amazon Employees For Climate Justice](https://www.amazonclimatejustice.org) ([X](https://twitter.com/AMZNforClimate)) - Amazon employees who want climate leadership
 - [Amazonians: We Won't Build It](https://twitter.com/WeWontBuildIt) - Amazon workers calling for accountability and transparency in the tech they build
 - [Athena](https://athenaforall.org) ([X](https://twitter.com/athenaforall)) - A coalition to end Amazon’s injustices—spying, gentrification, dirty energy, monopoly & worker abuse
+- [Campaign to Organize Digital Employees (CODE-CWA)](https://code-cwa.org) - a union movement of over 4000 worker-organizers fighting every single day to build the voice and power necessary to ensure the future of the tech, games, and digital industries in the United States and Canada.
+Part of the Communications Workers of America (CWA).
 - [Collective Action in Tech](https://data.collectiveaction.tech/) - attempting to document all collective action from workers in the tech industry.
 Also includes a [list of tech unions in the US](https://data.collectiveaction.tech/unions).
 - [DSA National Tech Committee](https://tech.dsausa.org) ([X](https://twitter.com/DSATechCmte))
 - [Facebook Employees for Climate Action](https://twitter.com/FBClimateAction)